 Since the building project was a big project, an exciting adventure, perhaps the woman and her boyfriend were in a somewhat excited state, an inspired state.
 Perhaps this frame of mind helped to create the synchronicity.
 In general, an excited state of mind seems to call forth occult phenomena.

 Let’s assume that the turtle birth and the house birth weren’t just a coincidence, let’s assume they were connected.
 What then?
 Then we begin to suspect that there’s some sort of connection, some sort of communication, between turtles and human beings.
 But why stop at turtles?
-The same synchronicities happen with all sorts of animals, hence the ancients would observe the flight of birds, and inspect the entrails of various animals, when starting a project; the ancients believed in connections — occult connections, acausal connections, synchronistic connections — between animals and people.
+The same synchronicities happen with all sorts of animals, hence the ancients would observe the flight of birds, and inspect the entrails of sacrificed animals, when starting a project.
+The ancients believed in connections — occult connections, acausal connections, synchronistic connections — between animals and people.

 But why stop at animals?
 We also find synchronicities between inanimate objects and people.
 Poe deals with such synchronicities in his “Fall of the House of Usher,” in which a person’s death, and a building’s collapse, occur simultaneously; Poe mentions several philosophers who believed that everything was connected.
 According to an old story, when a person dies, the clock in his room stops.
 Jung often discusses connections between stars/planets and people (astrology).
 Quantum physics has proven the existence of inexplicable connections between distant particles.